spirom/arrow-simpledb/README.md

 a convenient set of C++ APIs (among others) for working with that representation.

-This project explores how an extremely simple database query engine might be implemented on top of Arrow, and thus how the complexities of Arrow's table and column representation (such as chunked columns) may be abstracted away so that most of the query engine is oblivious to them.
+This project explores how an extremely simple database query engine might be implemented on top of Arrow, and thus how the complexities of Arrow's table and column representation (such as chunked columns and dictionary encodings) may be abstracted away so that most of the query engine is oblivious to them.
 Of course, an important goal is to preserve Arrow's performance advantages.